daos-stack/daos/docs/release/support_matrix_v2_0.md

 software stack is installed on the DAOS servers and DAOS clients.
 DAOS Version 2.0 has been validated with MLNX\_OFED Version 5.3-1 and Version 5.4-1.

 It is strongly recommended that all DAOS servers and all DAOS clients run the same version of MLNX\_OFED, and that the InfiniBand adapters are updated to the firmware levels that are included in that MLNX\_OFED distribution.
+It is also strongly recommended that the same model of InfiniBand fabric adapter is used in all DAOS servers.
+DAOS Version 2.0 has *not* been tested with heterogeneous InfiniBand adapter configurations.
+The only exception to this recommendation is the mix of single-port and dual-port adapters of the same generation, where only one of the ports of the dual-port adapter(s) is used by DAOS.

 ## DAOS Scaling